 - +/-1 tsp Cajun seasoning, like Tony Chachere’s

 - 1 tsp chili powder

-- Saute the onions, celery and garlic in large skillet for about 4 minutes.
+- Saute the onions, celery, and garlic in a large skillet for about 4 minutes.
 Add the sausage and chicken/turkey and cook for 2 minutes more.

 - Transfer the veggie and meat mixture to another dish.
 Add the rice and tomato paste to the skillet and cook for about two minutes.
 This helps brown the rice and bring out the flavor.

-- Add water, broth, diced tomatoes, thyme, parsley, basil, cumin, salt, Cajun seasoning, chili powder and veggie/meat mixture back to pan.
+- Add water, broth, diced tomatoes, thyme, parsley, basil, cumin, salt, Cajun seasoning, chili powder, and veggie/meat mixture back to the pan.
 Combine thoroughly and bring to a low boil.

 - Reduce heat to low and cover.
 Cook for about 30 minutes until moisture is absorbed and rice is completely cooked.
-If you find the liquid has absorbed before the rice is cooks all the way, just add a bit more chicken stock or water.
+If you find the liquid has been absorbed before the rice is cooked all the way, just add a bit more chicken stock or water.